GeoscienceAustralia/ptha/misc/WA_2025_2027/kalbarri_2_onslow/swals/README.md

 This was the first model setup in this region.
 It was not used for "production" but allowed us to to de-risk the analysis, and test the tidal adjustment technique and the effect of including horizontal components on the results.

 It is not as up-to-date as some subsequent models in the region, and lacks some key details (breakwalls / inverts).
-The hazard runs on NCI also inconsistently masked the initial sea level on land, due to a mistaken update of the [multidomain_design_control](multidomain_design_control) inputs.
+The hazard runs on NCI also inconsistently masked the initial sea level on land, due to a mistaken update of the [multidomain_design_control](multidomain_design_control) input namelists (not including masking here, although it is desirable).

 # Workflow